alphagov/content-publisher/docs/testing-strategy.md

 This testing strategy was inspired by:
 [Whitehall Testing Guidelines][whitehall-tests],
-[Email Alert API Testing][email-alert-api-tests], and [Thoughtbots' How We Test Rails Applications][thoughtbot-rails-tests]
+[Email Alert API Testing][email-alert-api-tests], and [Thoughtbots' How We Test Rails Applications][thoughtbot-rails-tests].

 ## Tests directory structure